jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

 #### Map ID
 After creating an account, click "Projects" towards the right of the navbar.
 It may look like a folder icon without text.
+A screenshot might be helpful here to identify icons.
 * On the following screen, click "My First Map".
 * Copy the value in the **Map ID** field.
 You'll need this later.